cerberus-ab/js-multi-threading-demo/README.md

 # JavaScript Multi-Threading Demo
-Demonstrates using of HTML5 Web Workers and Node.js worker_threads.
+Demonstrates the using of HTML5 Web Workers, Node.js worker_threads module and parallel computing in JavaScript at all.

 ### Before start
 It uses the [worker_threads](https://nodejs.org/api/worker_threads.html) module, so you should have [node.js](https://nodejs.org) v10.5.0 or latest.